This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 6. Josefstadt (8th District)

-Josefstadt is the eighth district of Vienna, found just to the west of the city centre.
-Rather trendy and densely populated, it’s a great area where many of the students from the local university reside.
-There are also many restaurants, coffee shops, theatres and markets to choose from that the rest of the local population enjoy.
+Josefstadt is the eighth district of Vienna, located just west of the city centre.
+Rather trendy and densely populated, it’s a great area where many local university students reside.

-There’s very much a local vibe associated with Josefstadt.
-If you wish to experience the real Viennese feel, then it’s the perfect location to do so.
+Josefstadt has a very local vibe.
+If you wish to experience the real Viennese feel, it’s the perfect location.

 Top Attractions

-Some of the top attractions include the Theater in der Josefstadt, Piaristenkirche, Vienna’s English Theatre and Alserkirche.
+Some top attractions include the Theatre in der Josefstadt, Piaristenkirche, Vienna’s English Theatre and Alserkirche.

 The downside is that it may be a touch too studenty for some.
 Also, the hills might make walking a bit strenuous.